meza/agent-docs/CodeReview.md

 - Explicit assumptions with confidence and verification steps.
 - Evidence: test outputs, linter/type-check results, CI links, or reproducible local commands.
 - Small public surfaces, expressive names, and clear error pathways.
+- Domain Driven Design: code organized and named around core domain concepts with clear boundaries.

 # What to reject or flag (blocking or high-priority)
-- Unjustified abstractions, generic frameworks, or “future-proofing” without concrete evidence (YAGNI violations).
+- Unjustified abstractions, generic frameworks, or "future-proofing" without concrete evidence (YAGNI violations).
 - Over-generalized solutions that increase surface area unnecessarily.
 - Missing or inadequate tests for changed behaviors or critical paths.
 - Implicit global state, hidden side-effects, or hard-coded secrets.
 - Changes to public APIs, CI, deployments, or data models without explicit approval and migration plan.
 - Claims of passing checks without corroborating evidence.
+- Generic, overloaded software terms (e.g., "manager", "handler", "service") used in names instead of domain-specific terms.
+- Single character or ambiguous names unless in well-defined local contexts (e.g., loop indices).

 # Handling oversimplification and over-complication
 - Oversimplification: flag submissions that only address the happy path, lack input validation, or omit negative tests.
 Require a minimal set of negative/failure tests and documented rationale if certain edge cases are out-of-scope.